Specialty Plating Services

 Exotic Metal Plating

-There are a wide range of rare exotic metals that provide benefits that more common metals do not exhibit.
+There is a wide range of rare exotic metals that provide benefits that more common metals do not exhibit.
 Historically, exotic metals have been more difficult to plate than standard metals.
-However, ENS Technologies has developed proprietary processes that allows for the electrodeposition of almost any exotic metal.
-Some of the materials that benefit from exotic metal plating, include:
+However, ENS Technologies has developed proprietary processes that allow for the electrodeposition of almost any exotic metal.
+Some of the materials that benefit from exotic metal plating include:

 Contact ENS Technology for Specialty Plating Services Today.